mkaancelik/CEN445-Project/README.md

 -----------
 ## 6. Team Members and Contributions

 Our team consists of three members.
-Each member was responsible for **one basic visualization method** and **two advanced visualization methods**, in addition to shared tasks such as discussion of design choices and debugging.
+Each member was responsible for **one basic visualization method** **two advanced visualization methods**, in addition to shared tasks such as discussion of design choices and debugging.

 - **Kaan Çelik  – Data Loading, Preprocessing & Map-Based Analysis**